Glossary

 Dynamic Purchasing System (DPS)

-A Dynamic Purchasing System (DPS) is an electronic tool that is used to purchase goods and services that are commonly used by the buyer and easy to find on the market.
-It’s similar to a framework but has the functionality to add new suppliers at any time and is 100% electronic.
+Dynamic Purchasing System (DPS) is an electronic tool that is used to buy commonly used goods and services.
+They are similar to frameworks, but suppliers can join at any time during the agreement’s life and is 100% electronic.

 E